Skip to main content

 3) Improved Application Security

 DevSecOps adopts a proactive strategy for addressing security vulnerabilities in the early stages of developing the DevSecOps lifecycle.
-Development teams in the DevSecOps framework leverage automated security tools to test code and conduct security audits seamlessly, avoiding any hindrance to the development process or the software delivery pipeline.
+Development teams in the DevSecOps phases leverage automated security tools to test code and conduct security audits seamlessly, avoiding any hindrance to the development process or the software delivery pipeline.

 Throughout different phases of the development process, the DevSecOps lifecycle reviews, audits, tests, scans, and debugging to ensure that the application successfully clears crucial security checkpoints.
 In the event of security vulnerabilities emerging, collaboration between application security and development teams ensues, involving a joint effort in conducting security analysis and devising solutions at the code level.